Paleo vs Keto Diet: Which One Is Right For You?

 The biggest difference between the Keto and Paleo diets is the desired outcome: burning fat instead of carbs.

-As you now understand, following the keto diet is a way to manipulate your metabolism and accelerate fat loss.
-The Paleo diet can still promote weight loss, especially by cutting out refined sugar and grains, which trigger fat storage and weight gain, but your metabolism will most likely remain in the default state which is burning carbs for energy (unless of course, you decide to drastically reduce your carbs down to 5% while eating Paleo — which would essentially be following both diets at the same time.)
+As you now understand, following the keto diet is a way to manipulate your metabolism in an effort to accelerate fat loss.
+The Paleo diet may still promote weight loss, especially by cutting out refined sugar and grains, which may trigger fat storage and weight gain, while your metabolism remains in the default state which is burning carbs for energy (unless of course, you decide to drastically reduce your carbs down to 5% while eating Paleo — which would essentially be following both diets at the same time.)